ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 # MySQL Troubleshooting and Tuning

 The topic of MySQL tuning is too large to cover in one web article, or even one book.
-We'll attempt to cover the most common and simple tweaks to troubleshoot slow queries and improve MySQL response times.
+We'll attempt to cover the most common and simple tweaks we've encountered to troubleshoot slow queries and improve MySQL response times, but please know that this page only scratches the surface when it comes to MySQL performance!

 ## Slow Query Logging

 The [Slow Query Log](https://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html) is one of the most important troubleshooting tools available if you're seeing performance issues with MySQL.
 It lets you get a list of all queries which take over a certain time to complete.
-That can point you in the right direction to solve the issues, be it a configuration problem, or a particular query which needs optimisation.
+That can help you diagnose the problem, be it a configuration issue, or a particular query which needs optimisation.

 To turn on slow logging, log into MySQL and run the following queries:
 ```console